Halloween apps and activities for the 1:1 or single iPad classroom and everything in between! Can you believe Halloween is just around the corner?

 You can adjust this activity for various grade levels and standards.
 Students could create posters using standard measurements or just adjectives.
 The resource also comes with a template that does not require student pictures.

 Between all of these ideas, we were able to integrate technology across the curriculum in my classroom using all free apps!
-Plus we could tie a Halloween theme in the month to keep students even more engaged.
+Plus we could tie a Halloween theme all month long to keep students even more engaged.
 For more holiday ideas, follow my Holiday Activities board on Pinterest: